 Coverage and Data Speeds

 U-Call coverage was excellent, but data speeds were mediocre.
-I had a 2G/EDGE connection as a minimum everywhere I went — even on the much smaller islands — and it was usable most of the time.
+I had at least 2G/EDGE connection everywhere I went, even on small islands, and it was usable most of the time.
 I was even able to stream videos from Youtube in parts of Tongatapu, ‘Eua, and Vava’u while tethering my laptop to my phone.